Dark Matter Heating of Compact Stars Beyond Capture: A Relativistic Framework for Energy Deposition by Particle Beams: Examples

-Comparing different benchmark scenarios, heavier dark matter masses lead to systematically smaller heating rates, because the fluxes are suppressed for large DM masses, although the kinetic energy available for deposition is higher for those heavier cases.
-Differences between vector and axial couplings mainly affect the overall normalization of the heating curves, although there is a smaller gap between the interaction roof and the geometric limit for axial couplings than for vector ones.
-In all cases considered, DIS provides the dominant contribution to the energy deposition at high energies, driving the approach to the interaction roof and the geometric limit.
+Heavier dark matter masses lead to systematically smaller heating rates, because the fluxes are suppressed for large DM masses ($\Phi_\chi \propto \rho_\chi / m_\chi$), although the kinetic energy available for deposition is higher for those heavier cases.
+This also motivated us to study a light DM case: $10$ MeV.

-It is important to mention that, for this particular model, these rates are not competitive with respect to halo DM heating.
-This does not mean that other models may exhibit a stronger boosted DM contribution, with respect to the halo one.
-The formalism given in this study is valid for a wider analysis, beyond the scope of the present, rather more theoretical approach.